novix-sa/Pyplan/docs/Quick Start.md

 ![Pandas Table](http://img.pyplan.org/Quick_start_first_table.png)

 Inspecting the node code tab you will find that some new buttons next to the Run button.
 These are [Pandas](https://pandas.pydata.org) wizards for helping Python newbies start learning Pandas.
-Through the wizards you will be able to make selections and filter or create new fields.
+Through the wizards you will be able to make selections and filtering or create new calculated fields.
 The resulting code will be displayed on the code section at the left.
 ![Pandas Wizards](http://img.pyplan.org/Quick_start_wizards.png)

 ## **Evaluating Nodes**